Quantcast

 Sewn Rice Bags, Warming Our Tootsies

 It may be a balmy 45 degrees here in Seattle, but we still get cold feet at night!
 That’s why we made up a bunch of these rice heat therapy bags to keep us warm.
-These are instructions for a mini bag, but a larger bag for shoulder, back, or leg pain is easy to make, too.
+These are instructions for a mini rice bag, but a larger bag for shoulder, back, or leg pain is easy to make, too.

-Rice Bag Warmer Tutorial
+Supplies for Rice Bag Warmer Tutorial:

 • 12″x12″ piece of flannel (or any size you choose)